showyaseen/jumia-task/README.md

 filter by country and state.
 Pagination is an extra.

 #### Task Problems
-1. the information needed to be rendered on the frontend is not exist on the database such country, country_code, state and formatted phone_num.
+1. Some information not exsit in the database such country, country_code, state and formatted phone_num.
-2. SQLite not support `regexp` function which is the key feature in this task since categorize phone and extract related info such country_code or validate phone number is depend on using regex conditions.
+2. SQLite not support `regexp` function so we will not able to perfrom queries based on regex to filter phone numbers and cannot extract related info such country_code or validate phone number using regex conditions.

 ## Proposed Solution
-1. create user defined functions into SQLite to support nessaccery operation needed to applied into phone number such `regex` funtion and formating function like extract country_code from phone number so we are able to provide the information needed to show.
+1. create user defined functions into SQLite to support `regex` conditions and formating functions like extract country_code from phone number and other related usages.
-3. using SQLite user defined functions we can perform our rules on database side so retrive only matched and formatted informations.
+3. using SQLite user defined functions we can perform query filters on database side so retrive only matched and formatted information.
-2. define configuration file contain information about each country ex. country_name, regex rules for country phone numbers so this config file can be used in sqlite user defined functions to get country name from code or validate specific country phone numbers.
+2. define configuration file contain information about each country ex. country_name, regex rules for country phone numbers so this config file can be used in SQLite user defined functions to get country name from code or validate specific country phone numbers.

 ## Solution Components